 While some corporate grantmaking programs mostly support their communities through medium-sized grants, Chevron prefers larger programs they can fund as branded partnerships.
 New grantseekers can explore Chevron’s Partners and Programs page to get a broader sense of what its biggest partners are doing.

-Chevron also runs a couple of ongoing programs that distribute funding to universities and schools at smaller levels.
-The University Partnership Program (UPP), for example, is Chevron’s mechanism to provide funding to over 100 individual campuses internationally and in the U.S. Funds go toward financial aid, department and faculty funding, and lab upgrades.
-For some non-partners, Chevron also offers help to “develop talent in disciplines such as engineering, earth science, finance, information technology and environmental science.”
-Chevron also has a similar community college program offering technical training.
+Chevron also funds several ongoing programs that support universities and schools at smaller levels.
+The University Partnership Program (UPP), for example, funds over 100 individual campuses internationally and in the U.S. Funds go toward financial aid, department and faculty funding, and lab upgrades.
+For some non-partners, Chevron also offers funding to “develop talent in disciplines such as engineering, earth science, finance, information technology and environmental science.”
+Chevron additionally offers technical training through a similar community college program.

+The corporation’s grantmaking prioritizes minority involvement through its work at historically black colleges and its partnerships with minority professional associations including the GoldShirt program at the University of Colorado and the Leadership in Engineering Advancement, Diversity and Retention program at the University of California, Davis.
 At the pre-college level, Chevron has a smaller program called Fuel Your School, through which the company donates to public schools one dollar for every purchase of eight gallons or more during the month of October from Texaco and Chevron stations in the communities where it operates.
-It uses the crowdsourcing vehicleDonorsChoose.org to divvy up the funds in communities in its operating areas.
-Using the funds raised to provide classroom materials for STEM teachers is a key priority of this program.
+Chevron uses the crowdsourcing site DonorsChoose.org to distribute the funds in its local communities.
+The program uses the funds raised to provide classroom materials for STEM teachers.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)